PandaraWen/PDChart/README.md

 # PDChart - Chart lib for iOS in Swift

----
-A simple and beautiful chart lib for iOS, developed in Swift，refering to [PNChart](https://github.com/kevinzhow/PNChart/)
+A simple and beautiful chart library for iOS, developed in Swift，refering to [PNChart](https://github.com/kevinzhow/PNChart/)

 ## Requirements